DUNE-DAQ/datafilter/test/apps/README.md

  * start the receiver first

 ```
+# sender on the same node
 datafilter_tr_receive_test -d `pwd` -o test

+# sender on different node
+datafilter_tr_receive_test --server np04-srv-004 -d `pwd` -o test
 ```
  * then start the sender of the a generated Trigger Record.

  ```
+# sender on the same node as receiver
 datafilter_tr_send_test

+# sender on different node as receiver
+datafilter_tr_send_test  --server np04-srv-004
  ```
  * check the output HDF5 file